 Upstairs there are two further bedrooms - converted traditional sleeping lofts with sloping attic ceilings and double-glazing for warmth.

-One is a double bedroom and one a single, with a second full-size pull-out bed which we can make up for you if required to make a twin room.
+One is a double bedroom and one a single, with a second full-size pull-out bed which we can make up for you if required to make a twin room - ideal for children.

 "What a haven of peace and beauty!
 And a delightful crofter's cottage, so well-equipped. ...thank you ever so much for your hospitality, and for giving us a chance to enter your lovely world for a few days." - John, Susan and Margaret, London